Wild Horse Mesa, Colorado Location

-Wild Horse Mesa is located south of San Luis, in Costilla County, in the San Luis Valley of southern Colorado.
+Wild Horse Mesa subdivision is located about 12 miles south of San Luis, zip code 81152, in Costilla County, in the San Luis Valley of southern Colorado.
 The sunny, fertile, alpine valley is about 150 miles long and 75 miles wide, surrounded by the San Juan, La Garita and Sangre de Cristo mountain ranges.

-San Luis and the San Luis Valley are named after Saint Louis, who was King Louis IX of France from 1226 until his death in 1270.
+The San Luis Valley is named after Saint Louis, who was King Louis IX of France from 1226 until his death in 1270.
 A devout Catholic, he was born in 1214 near Paris, and died of disease during the Eighth Crusade on August 25, 1270 in Tunisia.
 During his reign, he commanded the largest army and most wealthy kingdom in Europe.
-August 25th is the feast day of Saint Louis (San Luis).
+August 25th is the feast day of Saint Louis.
 He is the only French King to be declared a Saint.
 Many places are named after him.
 It is believed that the San Luis Valley was named by Spanish explorer Francisco de Coronado in 1540, when he discovered the valley on the feast day of San Luis.

 Wild Horse Mesa (also known as San Pedro Mesa) covers about 75 square miles, a few miles south of San Luis, near New Mexico.
 The mesa area is home to about 150 wild horses (mustangs), broken into 9 bands, roaming on private lands.
 They are descendants of horses used by Spanish explorers (conquistadors), brought to America in the 1500’s.
 Spaniards began bringing horses and cattle to North America starting in 1493, after Columbus landed in 1492.
 Spanish explorer Vazquez de Coronado visited this region, crossing northern New Mexico, looking for the Seven Cities of Gold in his expedition of 1540-1542.